Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 i.
 Credit risk

 Credit risk refers to the risk of default on its obligation by the counter party resulting in a financial loss.
-The Company is exposed to credit risk mainly from security deposits and loans.
-Security deposits are mostly with PSUs or Government Departments, hence the company does not expect any credit risk with respect to these financial assets.
+The Company is exposed to credit risk mainly from trade receivables, other financial assets like security deposits, bank deposits and loans.
+Security deposits and bank deposits are mostly with banks, hence the company does not expect any credit risk with respect to these financial assets.
 Loans are given for business purposes and the company reassess the recoverability of loans periodically and interest recoveries from these loans are regular and there is no event of default.
 Trade receivables includes significant portion of dues from state government corporations, hence, probability of default is remote.
-Credit risk on trade receivables is managed baesd on company's established policy, procedure and control.
-The ageing of trade receivables at the reporting date are as follows:
+Credit risk on trade receivables is managed by the Company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.

 iii.
 Market risk